astoica/strategic-clustering-code/README.md

 # strategic-clustering-sagt22

-This repository contains all the code used for the "Strategic clustering" paper, submitted to SAGT 2022:
+This repository contains all the code used for the "Strategic clustering" paper:
 - The datasets folder contains the three datasets used for this submission: APS, Facebook, and Highschool datasets.
 - The following files contain the code used in the experimental analysis of Sections 4, 5, and 6 (all written for Python 3):
   - section4-nashequilibria-realdatasets.py contains the code for running experiments from Section 4 and plotting Figures 2 and 3.